-Writing life insurance in an appropriate trust is one of the best ways to protect your family's future in the event of your death.
-Your life insurance policy is a significant asset - and by putting life insurance in trust, you can manage the way your beneficiaries receive their inheritance.
+Taking this step can offer peace of mind for you and financial security for your heirs.
+Remember your life insurance policy is likely to be a significant asset - by putting it in an appropriate trust, you can manage the way your beneficiaries receive their inheritance.